Many are asking, is Garmisch Partenkirchen Worth Visiting?

 Bavarian Alps, awe emanates even from the sound of its name.
 For me, it is the first and foremost reason to visit Garmisch-Partenkirchen.

 Almost everywhere we look in Garmisch-Partenkirchen, we can see mountains gracefully beautifying the horizon.
-Even inside the town, we can see the mountain peaks peek up above the roofs of the houses and buildings.
+Even inside the town, the mountain peaks peek up above the roofs of the houses and buildings.

-The sceneries of the Bavarian Alps in Garmisch-Partenkirchen are so good to the eyes, so refreshing to see.
+The scenery of the Bavarian Alps in Garmisch-Partenkirchen is so good and refreshing to see.

 Suppose you are a person who has never been outside the concrete jungle since birth.
 In that case, visiting Garmisch-Partenkirchen and Bavarian Alps could be the life-changing trip you might be looking for.

 Once you have breathed the freshest air, experienced the ever peaceful town/countryside, or even just seen the awe-inspiring mountains, all will be changed.
-It will just make you think twice about the place where you want to live for the rest of your life!
+It will make you think twice about where you want to live for the rest of your life!

 Anyhow, Garmisch-Partenkirchen is surrounded by the highest and most scenic peaks in Germany: